xcore/sw_foc_motor_control/module_foc_adc/doc/programming.rst

    * PWM_RES_BITS 12 // Number of bits used to define number of different PWM pulse-widths
    * PLATFORM_REFERENCE_HZ // Platform Reference Frequency
    * ADC_FILTER // ADC filter switch (0 == Off)
-   * MAX_SPEC_RPM // Maximium specified motor speed
+   * MAX_SPEC_RPM // Maximum specified motor speed

 Test Applications
 -----------------

 This module has a test harness called ``Analogue-to-Digital Converter (ADC) Test Harness`` which can be found in the xSOFTip Explorer pane.

-To get started with this application, run through the instructions in the quickstart guide for the test harness.
+To get started with this application, run through the instructions in the quick-start guide for the test harness.
 More details about using this test harness are given below.

 Makefile
 ........